PaimaStudios/PRC/PRCS/prc-3.md

 /// @dev A Paima Inverse Projection NFT where initialization is handled by the app-layer.
 /// A standard ERC721 that can be freely minted and stores an unique <minter, userTokenId> pair (used in tokenURI) when minted. interface IInverseAppProjectedNft is IInverseProjectedNft {
-    /// @dev Emitted when the globally-enforced tokenId as well as the unique <minter, userTokenId> pair, and `initialData` provided in the `mint` function parameters. event Minted(uint256 indexed tokenId, address indexed minter, uint256 indexed userTokenId);
+    /// @dev Emitted when the globally-enforced tokenId in combination with an unique <minter, userTokenId> pair is minted. event Minted(uint256 indexed tokenId, address indexed minter, uint256 indexed userTokenId);

     /// @dev Mints a new token to address `_to`
     /// Increases the `totalSupply` and `currentTokenId`.
-    /// Reverts if `totalSupply` is not less than `maxSupply` or if `_to` is a zero address.
+    /// Reverts if `_to` is a zero address or if it refers to smart contract but does not implement IERC721Receiver-onERC721Received.
     /// Emits the `Minted` event.
     function mint(address _to) external returns (uint256);
 }